csc301-2023-winter/project-12-unitedforliteracy-t/deliverable-1/planning.md

 - Creating a calendar inside the app
 - The volunteer can see available volunteering hours, book volunteering hours, edit and delete.
-- Time restrictions to be imposed on modifying or deleting volunteering hours, so the volunteer can not do so less than one day before the target hour.
+- Time restrictions to be imposed on modifying or deleting volunteering hours, so the volunteer can not do so less than one day before the volunteer hour.

 ### User Story 7